Functional disorder: Diagnosis

-The diagnosis of the functional disorder(s) is usually made in the healthcare setting most often by a doctor - this could be a primary care physician or family doctor, hospital physician or specialist in the area of psychosomatic medicine or a consultant-liaison psychiatrist.
+The diagnosis of functional disorders is usually made in the healthcare setting most often by a doctor — this could be a primary care physician or family doctor, hospital physician or specialist in the area of psychosomatic medicine or a consultant-liaison psychiatrist.
 The primary care physician or family doctor will generally play an important role in coordinating treatment with a secondary care clinician if necessary.

 The diagnosis is essentially clinical, whereby the clinician undertakes a thorough medical and mental health history and physical examination.
-Diagnosis should be based on the nature of the presenting symptoms, and is a “rule in” as opposed to “rule out” diagnosis - this means it is based on the presence of positive symptoms and signs that follow a characteristic pattern.
+Diagnosis should be based on the nature of the presenting symptoms, and is a "rule in" as opposed to "rule out" diagnosis — this means it is based on the presence of positive symptoms and signs that follow a characteristic pattern.
 There is usually a process of clinical reasoning to reach this point and assessment might require several visits, ideally with the same doctor.

-In the clinical setting, there are no laboratory or imaging tests that can consistently be used to diagnose the condition(s); however, as is the case with all diagnoses, often additional diagnostic tests (such as blood tests, or diagnostic imaging) will be undertaken to consider the presence of underlying disease.
+In the clinical setting, there are no laboratory or imaging tests that can consistently be used to diagnose the conditions; however, as is the case with all diagnoses, often additional diagnostic tests (such as blood tests, or diagnostic imaging) will be undertaken to consider the presence of underlying disease.
 There are however diagnostic criteria that can be used to help a doctor assess whether an individual is likely to suffer from a particular functional syndrome.
 These are usually based on the presence or absence of characteristic clinical signs and symptoms.
-Self-report questionnaires may also be used/helpful.
+Self-report questionnaires may also be useful.

-There has been a tradition of a separate diagnostic classification systems for 'somatic' and 'mental' disorder classifications.
+There has been a tradition of a separate diagnostic classification systems for "somatic" and "mental" disorder classifications.
 Currently, the 11th version of the International Classification System of Diseases (ICD-11) has specific diagnostic criteria for certain disorders which would be considered by many clinicians to be functional somatic disorders, such as IBS or chronic widespread pain/fibromyalgia, and dissociative neurological symptom disorder.